 U.S. visas are required for citizens of foreign countries who desire to visit or work in the United States.
 There are two types of visas: nonimmigrant visas, for traveling to the United States on a temporary basis, and immigrant visas, for traveling to permanently live in the United States.

-What concerns does Bernie have about visas?
+What concerns does Bernie have about the use of visas?

-Proponents of new visa policies advocate that the visa program will attract and retain the “best and brightest” immigrants in the Science, Technology, Engineering, and Math (STEM) fields, with the goal of providing them with permanent residency.
+Proponents of new visa policies advocate that the visa program will attract and retain the “best and brightest” immigrants in the Science, Technology, Engineering, and Math (STEM) fields with the goal of providing them with permanent residency.
 However, data has shown that the top ten users of the H-1B guest worker program are all offshore outsourcing firms.
 As Bernie pointed out, “these firms are responsible for shipping large numbers of American information technology jobs to India and other countries.”

 How has Bernie supported visa reform?